edge-cloud/www.edge-cloud.net/_posts/2013-12-27-openstack-with-vsphere-and-nsx-part2.md

   </p>
 </div>

-You should see the NSX controller cluster successfully added with the Connection status as &#8220;Up&#8221; (See Figure 6).
+You should see the NSX controller cluster successfully added with the Connection status as "Up" (See Figure 6).